Fishing trawler: Electronics

 Modern trawlers make extensive use of contemporary electronics, including navigation and communication equipment, fish detection devices, and equipment to control and monitor gear.
 Just which equipment will be installed depends on the size and type of the trawler.

 Much of this equipment can be controlled from the wheelhouse or bridge.
 Smaller trawlers have wheelhouses, where electronic equipment for navigation, communications, fish detection and trawl sensors are typically arranged about the skipper's chair.
 Larger vessels have a bridge, with a command console at the centre and a further co-pilot chair.
 Modern consoles display all the key information on an integrated display.
 Less frequently used sensors and monitors may be mounted on the deckhead.

-Navigational instruments, such as an autopilot and GPS, are used for manoeuvring the vessel in harbour and at sea.
+Navigational instruments, such as an autopilot and GNSS, are used for manoeuvring the vessel in harbour and at sea.
 Radar can be used, for example, when pair trawling to keep the correct distance between the two vessels.
 Communication instruments range from basic radio devices to maritime distress systems and EPIRBs, as well as devices for communicating with the crew.
 Fish detection devices, such as echosounders and sonar, are used to locate fish.

 During trawling operations, a range of trawl sensors may be used to assist with controlling and monitoring gear.
 These are often referred to as "trawl monitoring systems" or "net mensuration systems".